kiwisincebirth/TRS-80-MODEL-1-K/README.md

 ### System ROM

-Uses a standard EPROM(s) rather than mask ROM.
+Uses a standard 27xxx EPROM (or 28256 EEPROM) rather than mask ROM.
 These are more readily available and easier to program.
 The two ROM's (Z42, Z43) have been replaced with a single 28 pin EPROM (U42) supporting 2x128 thru 2x512 chips.
 The board has jumpers (JP21/JP27) to configure the ROM type, or 16kB page used for larger ROMS